junmeng6025/ros_tutorial/README.md

 ```bash
 $ rosrun turtlesim turtlesim_node
 ```
-2. run the ros node
+2. run the ros node, which publishes velocity command to the turtle, and subscribes pose information from the turtle.
+In the meanwhile change the pen color using ros service according to the turtle's current pose.
 ```bash
 $ rosrun robot_motion_ctrl turtle_ctrl.py
 ```